-Please join the Center for East Asian Studies at the University of Chicago (CEAS) for their China Lecture Series featuring Professor Prasenjit Duara, Oscar L. Tang Family Distinguished Professor of East Asian Studies at Duke University, on Thursday, January 28, 2021 at 5:00 p.m.
+Please join the Center for East Asian Studies at the University of Chicago (CEAS) for their China Lecture Series featuring Professor Michel Hockx, Professor of Chinese Literature and Director of the Liu Institute for Asia and Asian Studies at the University of Notre Dame, on Tuesday, February 16, 2021 at 5:00 p.m.
 (Central Standard Time).

 To register for this event, please click the Zoom link HERE.